philippelt/microk8s_prune/README.md

 As you can expect, this small utility is doing for a microk8s / containerd environment the same operation that docker system prune does : it search for images unused by container to list them and/or delete them to recover space

-You will need a python3 running environnment and the containerd library (pip install containerd).
-This should also install grpc dependancies.
+You will need a python3 running environnment and the containerd library.
+> **Note**: Protobuf project, used by containerd through grpc layer, introduced a breaking change between 3.x and 4.x version, mainly for performance gains.
+The containerd python library is not yet available in a compatible version with protobuf 4.x.
+Thus it is recommended to stay with 3.x (ideally the last release before 4.x, at time of writing, 3.20.3).
+Unless your are explicitely using protobuf 4.x in your applications that would create installation conflict, this will not have undesirable effects on the utility behavior.
+Would you need elsewhere protobuf v4.x, it is always possible to run the utility in a small dedicated container (mounting the sock, see below, as a volume).

 if you chmod +x the utility, just run it with :